 2. THE PSALMS VOICE THE FULLNESS OF THE HUMAN EXPERIENCE.

-The Psalms reveal our deepest hurts and longings, our anxious and angry struggles, hidden shame and guilt, our genuine thanksgiving, and our joyful praise.
-They teach us what it means to be fully human in an honest, intimate relationship with our powerful, intimately loving, and mysterious God.
+The Psalms reveal our deepest hurts and longings, our anxious and angry struggles, hidden shame and guilt, genuine thanksgiving, and joyful praise.
+They teach us what it means to be fully human in an honest, intimate relationship with our powerful, mysterious, and intimately loving God.

 3. THE PSALMS TEACH US TO TRUST GOD.